 Mailboxes and mail service are provided to resident students of Lindenwood University.
 The student mailroom is student operated and staffed and provides a minimal amount of service.
-Students who require a more complete offering are encouraged to contact the St. Charles Post Office or one of the local mail handlers for a mailbox which can be rented for a minimal charge; Lindenwood has no affiliation with any mail carrier/post office.
+Students who require a more complete offering are encouraged to contact the United States Post Office in St. Charles, Mo or one of the local mail handlers for a mailbox which can be rented for a minimal charge; Lindenwood has no affiliation with any mail carrier/post office.
 The university is not responsible for lost mail packages.

-Delivery: Mail is delivered to the Evans Commons shipping dock on a daily basis.
+Mail is delivered to the Evans Commons shipping dock on a daily basis.
 After faculty mail is separated out, student mail is delivered to the main floor of the Evans Commons.
-FEDEX, UPS, USPS, and other delivery services deliver to this shipping dock; mail dropped off at Evans Commons after the mail is dispersed will not be available until the following day.
+FedEx, UPS, United States Postal Service, and other delivery services deliver to this shipping dock; mail dropped off at Evans Commons after the mail is dispersed will not be available until the following day.
 We do not provide same-day or next-day delivery.
 Mail is brought to the student mailroom once a day.
-UPS, FEDEX, and USPS do not deliver to the dormitories or houses, only to the university mailroom.
+FedEx, UPS, and the United States Postal Service do not deliver to the dormitories or houses, only to the university mailroom.
 Standard sized mail is delivered to the mailboxes; oversized mail is kept separate in the mailroom, and is picked up separately from standard-size ail.

-Services: The University only provides a mailbox to students who request one.
-Other mail services are located at the St Charles Post Office, located on 5th Street (approximately 1 mile from the university); there is also a UPS facility located on 5th Street.
+The university only provides a mailbox to students who request one.
+Other mail services are located at the United States Post Office, located on 5th Street approximately one mile from the university.
+There is also a UPS facility located on First Capitol.

-Hours of Operation: Mail is delivered to individual mail boxes each week day; student mailboxes are available to be checked each day the Evans Commons Building is open.
+Mail is delivered to individual mailboxes each week day; student mailboxes are available to be checked each day the Evans Commons Building is open.
 Mail that is delivered on Saturdays will not be available until the following Monday.
-Oversize/accountable mail may be picked up anytime between 8:30 am and 5:00 pm, Monday to Friday when mailroom workers are present.
+Oversize/accountable mail may be picked up anytime between 10 a.m. and 5 p.m.
+Monday - Friday and between 9 a.m. and 12 p.m.
+Saturday - Sunday, when mailroom workers are present.
 Identification must be shown to obtain mail.

 Students are expected to know their mailbox combination and be able to operate the mailbox; we will provide assistance as needed, but are not available to check and open each student’s mailbox.
 If you have an inoperative mailbox, inform the mailroom workers to have it repaired so you may open it.

-After the mailroom personnel receive the form, they will email (to the email you give) your Mailbox and the Combination to open your Mailbox for the School Year.
+After the mailroom personnel receive the application for a mailbox, they will email (to the email you give) your mailbox and the combination to open your mailbox for the school year.

-End of Year: At the end of the school year any mail remaining will be returned to sender; we do not hold mail over the summer.
-It is the student’s responsibility to ensure their mail gets forwarded to the correct address (this can be done by giving the Mailroom a change of address).
+At the end of the school year, any mail remaining will be returned to sender; we do not hold mail over the summer.
+It is the student’s responsibility to ensure their mail gets forwarded to the correct address.
+This can be done by giving the Mailroom a change of address.
 Any mail received over the summer will also be returned to sender or forwarded to the addressee’s forwarding address.
 Students remaining on-campus over the summer must notify the mailroom to avoid loss of mail privileges.

-Flowers: The University receives numerous amounts of flowers; not all are delivered to the mailroom.
-If flowers are sent, and are not at the mailroom, please try to determine where they were delivered.
-The mail room will attempt to contact persons receiving flowers telephonically when they are received at the mailroom; we do not deliver flowers, they are the students’ responsibility to pick- up.
+The university receives numerous amounts of flowers; not all are delivered to the mailroom.
+If flowers are sent and are not at the mailroom, please try to determine where they were delivered.
+The mailroom will attempt to contact persons receiving flowers via telephone when they are received at the mailroom.
+We do not deliver flowers, they are the students’ responsibility to pick up.

-Student responsibilities: Check your mailbox on a regular basis, ensure your correspondents have, and use, your correct mailing address (to include your name); ensure the mailroom has your correct name (and any names you may receive mail under).
-We cannot deliver mail to a student that is not addressed to them; mail can only be delivered to the individual on the address line (other names: parents/relatives names, children’s names may not be delivered to you without written authorization).
+Check your mailbox on a regular basis, ensure your correspondents have and use your correct mailing address (to include your name); ensure the mailroom has your correct name (and any names you may receive mail under).
+We cannot deliver mail to anyone other than the addressee; mail can only be delivered to the individual on the address line (other names: parents/relatives names, children’s names may not be delivered to you without written authorization).
 Mail is only given when individuals provide identification showing they are the proper recipient.
-The university is not responsible for lost mail packages.
+The university is not responsible

 209 S. Kingshighway